PayU-EMEA/plugin_prestashop/README.EN.md

 ``This plugin is released under the GPL license.``

 **If you have any questions or issues, feel free to contact our technical support: tech@payu.pl.**
+Note: Plugin [version 2.x](https://github.com/PayU/plugin_prestashop/tree/2.x) supports PrestaShop versions 1.4 and 1.5, but is not developed any more.

 ## Table of Contents